Purplecannon/footnote/doc/WeeklyProgress.md

 - Mia was able to get the code to work on her computer, so I created a handleSubmit function for Login (similar to how I implemented this for the Sign in component) in order to pass that information to that backend as well.
+- Looked into frontend testing and added some information to the living document

 #### Mia Huynh